 The Metro is so simple in Lisbon.
 It even connects the airport to the city centre!
 I bought a 24hr Carries Card for 6.50Euros from the station at the Airport.
 This gives you unlimited rides on the Metro (which then obviously includes your journey from the airport!), the trams, the Santa Justa elevator and the ascensors.
 For our return trip to the airport, we just reloaded the card with a single journey using a machine.
 The card doesn’t include the train journey to Cascais though, this is an extra ticket.

-One day in Lisbon will definitely leave you wanting more!
-If I had the choice of spending 24 hours in Lisbon or missing out…I know what I would pick 😉
+2 days in Lisbon will definitely leave you wanting more!
+If I had the choice of spending 48 hours in Lisbon or missing out…I know what I would pick 😉